Wat Chaiwatthanaram: Usage

 Wat Chaiwatthanaram was a royal temple where the king and his successors performed religious ceremonies.
 Princes and princess were cremated here, including King Boromakot's son Chaofa Thammathibet (เจ้าฟ้าธรรมธิเบศร).

 Symbolic

 The Wat Chaiwatthanaram structure reflects the Buddhist world view, as it is described already in the Traiphum Phra Ruang, the "three worlds of the King Ruang", of the 14th century: The big "Prang Prathan" that stands in the centre symbolizes the mountain Meru (Thai: เขาพระสุเมรุ - Khao Phra Sumen), which consists the central axis of the traditional world (Kamaphum - กามภูมิ).
 Around it lie the four continents (the four small Prangs) that swim in the four directions in the world sea (นทีสีทันดร).
 On one of the continents, the Chomphutawip (ชมพูทวีป), the humans live.
 The rectangular passage is the outer border of the world, the "Iron Mountains" (กำแพงจักรวาล).

+Pitchaya Soomjinda reads the temple as the point at which that scheme began to change.
+She notes that the ordination hall stands east of the main prang, which she describes as entirely against the convention then established, and takes it as the first of a series in which the ordination hall rather than the prang or chedi became the dominant element of a temple, representing Jambudīpa and the Enlightenment Throne rather than Mount Meru.
+She connects the change with Prasat Thong, who claimed to have been a bodhisatta in a past life and to be a future buddha, and reads it as serving the legitimation of his seizure of the throne.
+Other explanations have been offered: Prathip Phentako accounts for the arrangement by function, and Pierre Pichard by the practice of temporary ordination.
+The claims themselves are recorded in the Eulogy of King Prasat Thong, probably written during the reign or soon after.
+It states that the king had been the elephant of the Palilai forest in a past life, that Indra had descended to rule on earth, and that he would attain Enlightenment as the tenth of the future buddhas.
+He held an indrabhiseka with a replica of Mount Sumeru built near the palace, followed by the sattasadok mahathan, a ceremony from the Vessantara story.
+In 1638, the year Chulasakarat 1000, the turn of the millennium was read as an ill omen, drawing on the pañca-antaradhāna, the prediction that Buddhism would disappear 5,000 years after its founding.
+Similar fears are recorded under Lithai of Sukhothai and under Borommatrailokkanat of Ayutthaya.